kmlawson/china-revolutions-mo3337/03assignments.md

 ### Carrying Out Research for Essays

-**Secondary then Primary**: When you have selected a question or broader topic for your longer essay the first, most obvious place to look for information on the topic is among the various books and articles that are assigned or proposed in this course, especially the further reading of each week.
+**Secondary to Primary**: When you have selected a question or broader topic for your longer essay the first, one common approach is to look for information on the topic among the various books and articles that are assigned or proposed in this course, especially the further reading of each week.
+This is the "secondary to primary" approach.
 Early on, it is useful to focus on skimming through sources as you find them, noting carefully works of potential interest found in the footnotes or bibliographies of these works to help you broaden and then later focus in your research.
 "Scrape" the bibliography and footnotes of more general works in your area of interest, look those works up and then "scrape" the bibliography/footnotes of those works (move between recent books/articles and older ones to try to fill out your search better).
 Eventually you will get a broader shape of the landscape of research around your topic.
 Along the way you will get the feel for what the key works are, but also what more general works "up the ladder of abstraction" are often cited that influence the writers or help them establish basic categories and concepts.
 You hopefully also get an impression for what kinds of primary sources have been used in the past, or at least categories of sources that may be useful.
 Then dive into the primary sources, either those which you have found through the secondary scholarship, or which may have been neglected by it but which has potentially something to contribute.

-**Primary then Secondary**: Other students and scholars strongly prefer to avoid reading secondary research on a topic altogether (beyond very general background), but instead directly dive into a set of primary sources.
-Reading them, they look for things that stand out, which surprise, or shock them, then they return to the secondary scholarship.
+**Primary then Secondary**: Other students and scholars argue that you should avoid reading closely related secondary research on a topic in the first stage (beyond very general background), but instead directly dive into a set of relevant primary sources.
+Reading these, they look for things that stand out or which surprise or shock them, then they return to the secondary scholarship.
 If your initial ideas and reading end up not working out and you need to pivot during the semester, this is often a great way to do it: instead of starting the process above from scratch, find a rich body of primary sources and dive deep with them.
 Even with time lost on one idea, some of the best essays I have read have emerged from a student who has read deeply on some initial topic, started over, and this time tried things the other way around, starting with a single collection of interesting historical primary sources.

+Whichever of these general approaches you take, in reality all students and scholars will need to move back and forth multiple times between primary and secondary sources as they refine their research questions and their proposed arguments.

 When you do not find enough through the above method of beginning your trail with our existing assigned works and module handbook bibliography, proceed to search in various databases for relevant keywords: